ceph/ceph/doc/rbd/rbd-openstack.rst

 There are two parts of OpenStack integrated with RBD: images and volumes.
 In OpenStack, images are templates for VM images, and are managed by Glance, the OpenStack image service.
-Volumes are block devices that can be used to run VMs.
-These are managed by the nova-volume (prior to Folsom) or Cinder (Folsom and after).
+They are immutable, and treated as binary blobs to be downloaded wholesale.
+Volumes are block devices that can be used to boot VMs, or attached to already running VMs.
+These are managed by the nova-volume (prior to Folsom) or Cinder (Folsom and after) services.

 RBD is integrated into each of these components, so you can store images in RBD through Glance, and then boot off of copy-on-write clones of them created by Cinder or nova-volume (since OpenStack Folsom and Ceph 0.52).

-The instructions below detail the setup for both Glance and Nova, although they do not have to be used together.
+The instructions below detail the setup for Glance and Nova/Cinder, although they do not have to be used together.
 You could store images in RBD while running VMs off of local disk, or vice versa.